ettoremaiorana/resampling-and-simulation-methods-for-trading/README.md

 This project aims to give statistical significance to a list of daily results, possibly coming from a trading algorithm run in backtest mode. </p>

-The scope of this project was meant to be broader then what it ended up being, but it's my intention to further develop and quite possibly refactor it. </p>

 At the moment, the project is only able to run a bootstrap analysis, which is nothing more than a resampling method, giving the range of statistical significance of the backtest results.
 Future development will include monte-carlo testing and bayesian analysis. </p>